Themes and trends for global payments 2023/24

 Significant growth in other alternative payment methods

-Real time payments: as a result of innovations in technology, general customer expectations for faster payments as well as regulatory pressure the industry is seeing a real growth of real time payments.
-Digital wallets are increasingly being adopted by customers especially in response to the rising cost of living Real time payments continues to be a strong area of growth for most business.
+Real-time payments: as a result of innovations in technology, general customer expectations for faster payments as well as regulatory pressure, the industry is seeing a real growth of real-time payments.
+Digital wallets are increasingly being adopted by customers, especially in response to the rising cost of living.
+Real-time payments continues to be a strong area of growth for most business.

 Instant Settlements: There has been an increasing use in the Open Banking initiative which has facilitated the growth of instant settlement technology allowing consumers to pay for items directly from their online bank.
-This is a trend that will continue to grow through out 2024.
+This is a trend that will continue to grow throughout 2024.

-Cryptocurrencies: The market for crypto has experienced a lot of volatility and we have seen a fair amount of churn in the space as employees seek greater longer term security.
-There is still a strong focus amongst large payment providers on adopting cryptocurrencies as an alternative payment
+Crypto Currencies: The market for crypto has experienced a lot of volatility and we have seen a fair amount of churn in the space as employees seek greater longer term security.
+There is still a strong focus amongst incumbent banks and payment providers on adopting cryptocurrencies as an alternative payment method.
+Mastercard, Goldman Sachs, and other TradFi companies are each expressing support or already rolling out solutions that will make use of blockchain technology and cryptocurrency.
+Central banks are exploring digital currencies that are safe, transparent, secure and easily accessible.

 Increasingly cashless society